 Radon

-The Health Department sells home radon test kits for $5.00.
-The kit includes the postage to an out-of-state laboratory, the fees for having the device analyzed, and a report sent back to the user.
-We also provide information on radon reduction techniques.
+The Health Department provides radon test kits for home use.
+The kit includes the postage to an out-of-state laboratory and analysis.
+Test results are emaiiled to the user.
+Information about radon reduction techniques is also available.

 Learn More by visiting: Michigan Indoor Radon Program.